-Create Blogger Template from Scratch: Step by Step Tutorial
+How to Create Blogger Template from Scratch: Beginners Tutorial

 Having your own unique blogger template is something sumptuous.
 But the question arises – from where to start?
 The simple answer is, there are two reliable methods for designing a template as follows

-If you have good knowledge of coding, you will go for manual method.
-But if you are a beginner and don’t know how to code – then TemplateToaster is the best to choose.
+If you have good knowledge of coding, you will go for manual method to create blogger template.
+But if you are a beginner and don’t know how to code then TemplateToaster is the best to choose to create and customize blogger template.
 You require no coding with this blogger template creator.
 It will give you an easy drag & drop interface to design your template.
 You just select what you want, rest of the things it will handle.
 Let’s delve deeper to see the detailed procedure that how to design blogger template with both the methods